neuro-ml/reskit/docs/modules/installation.rst

   docker build -t docker-reskit -f Dockerfile .

-3.a Run container in bash:
+3. Run container.

+If you want to run bash in container:

 .. code-block:: bash

   docker run -it docker-reskit bash

+If you want to run bash in container with shared directory:

-3.b Run container in bash with shared directory (you can save files in this directory and it won't be deleted with stopping container).
+.. note:: You can save files in shared directory and files won't be deleted after stopping container.

 .. code-block:: bash

   docker run -v $PWD/scripts:/reskit/scripts -it -p 8809:8888 docker-reskit bash

-3.c Run container and Jupyter Notebook server at ``http://localhost:8809``.
+If you want to start Jupyter Notebook server at ``http://localhost:8809`` in container:

+.. code-block:: bash

+  docker run -v $PWD/scripts:/reskit/scripts -it -p 8809:8888 docker-reskit jupyter notebook --no-browser --ip="*"

 Open http://localhost:8809 on your local machine in a web browser.

-.. code-block:: bash

-  docker run -v $PWD/scripts:/reskit/scripts -it -p 8809:8888 docker-reskit bash -с 'jupyter notebook --no-browser --ip="*"'